 Bordered by Abercromby and St. Vincent Streets, The Red House is the rebuilt version of the original structure, which was burnt down in 1903 during protests over water rates.
 Parliament typically meets in the northern wing, in a chamber of Wedgwood blue and white gesso.
-However, it is currently being restored and Parliament sittings have temporarily been relocated to a tower of the International Waterfront Centre. [as of September 2011]
+However, it is currently being restored and Parliament sittings have temporarily been relocated to a tower of the International Waterfront Centre. [as in January 2018]

 The Central Bank Money Museum:

 On the ground floor of the Central Bank building in the Twin Towers.
 Free guided tours at 9.30am and 2pm Tuesday to Friday.
 T: 625-4835, ext.
 2120/2400.

 The National Museum: